Talking Tom & Friends (TV series)

-Talking Tom & Friends (previously Talking Tom and Friends) is an animated sitcom and children's television series by Slovenian company Outfit7, based on the media franchise of the same name.
+Talking Tom & Friends (previously Talking Tom and Friends) is an animated comedy children's television series by Slovenia based company Outfit7 based on the media franchise of the same name.
 Its premiere release was on 23 December 2014 on YouTube, with the final episode being released on 24 December 2021.
-The first three seasons of the show were produced by the Austrian company ARX Anima, while seasons 4 and 5 were produced by the Spanish animation studio People Moving Pixels.
+The first three seasons of the show were co-produced by the Austrian based company ARX Anima, while seasons 4 and 5 were by the Spain based studio People Moving Pixels.